 Hey, you guys!
-Here’s everything you need to know about The Goonies, Richard Donner’s adventure classic, which is celebrating its 35th anniversary.
+Here’s everything you need to know about The Goonies, Richard Donner’s adventure classic.

 1. The Goonies was mostly shot on location in Oregon.